 The transfer to the western front proved difficult to carry out in the chaos that prevailed in Russia in 1918.
 Some were shipped out early via Murmansk, transfer via Romania and Caucasus was also considered but eventually one decided on an incredible round the world trip via the Trans-Siberian Railway and Vladivostok, later known as Sibiřská anabase.

-In February 1918 an agreement was signed between professor Masaryk and Mikhail A. Murayov (commander of the Red Guards occupying Kiev) on unhindered transport.
-Sooner than they had imagined the Legions and the Bolsheviks had to execute the evacuation after the Germans on 18 February attacked Russia in order to put force behind their demands in the peace negotiations in Brest-Litovsk.
-The German advance met little resistance and parts of the Legions avoided encirclement after the 6th regiment successfully held up the Germans by Bachmach.
+In February 1918 an agreement was signed between Professor Masaryk and Mikhail A. Murayov (commander of the Red Guards occupying Kiev) on unhindered transport eastwards.
+Sooner than they had imagined the Legions and the Bolsheviks had to execute the evacuation plan because the Germans on 18 February attacked Russia in order to put force behind their demands in the peace negotiations in Brest-Litovsk.
+The German advance met little resistance and parts of the Legions avoided encirclement after the 6th regiment successfully held up the German advance by Bachmach.

-An important consequence of the Czechoslovak take-over in Siberia was that the government in Moscow (and indirectly Germany) now were without access to vast resources.
+An important consequence of the Czechoslovak take-over in Siberia was that the government in Moscow and thus Germany now were without access to vast natural resources.
 The transport of prisoners of war back home also stopped when the Legions took control of the railway stations and the prisoner's of war camps.
 German and Hungarian prisoners were often brutally treated and allegedly massacres took place.
-On one instance two Danish Red Cross nurses were executed as spies (Brändström).
+On one instance two Danish Red Cross nurses were allegedly executed as spies (Brändström).

 Counter-order and a new front